FusionAuth/fusionauth-site/site/_posts/2020-11-04-hotspot-authentication-with-fusionauth.md

 ---
 layout: blog-post
 title: Controlling a hotspot with FusionAuth authentication
-description: Implement authentication and authorization using FusionAuth for allow web surfing at devices behind a firewall
+description: Implement authentication and authorization using FusionAuth to allow web surfing at devices behind a firewall
 image: blogs/controlling-hotspot/controlling-a-hotspot-with-fusionauth-authentication.png
 author: Mauro Viola
 category: blog